Back to Insights

 For example, if attempting to value a building with little to no NOI, the accuracy of a valuation using strictly a cap rate approach would be suspect because a stabilized NOI is not known.

-In this situation, practitioners usually use a price per square foot or discounted cash flow approach to account for factors such capital improvements for neglected properties, downtime and tenant improvement costs for vacant buildings, etc. These costs, when added together, could have a significant impact on the returns an investor achieves during the hold period of a property.
+In this situation, practitioners usually use a price per square foot or discounted cash flow approach to account for factors such capital improvements for neglected properties, downtime and tenant improvement costs for vacant buildings, etc. These costs, when added together, could have a significant impact on the commercial property value and returns an investor achieves during the hold period of a property.

 Uncover deeper insights into your asset and portfolio performance